PatMartin/dex-site/content/_index.md

 # Dex

-Dex is an application which allows its users to harness data in new, creative and sometimes amazing ways.
-With Dex, users can manipulate and visualize their data in sophisticated ways without the need programming.
+Dex is an application written in Java and Groovy using JavaFX, which allows its users to harness data in new, creative and sometimes amazing ways.

-## dex.js
+With Dex, users can manipulate and visualize their data in sophisticated ways without the need for programming.

 Dex has a sister project [dex.js](https://dexjs.net) which provides many of the underlying web visuals.
 If you're looking for a Javascript visualization framework and don't mind some light coding, you may be interested in that as well.

-## Promo Video

-This video is a bit dated, but it still does a pretty good job of conveying the basic ideas behind how Dex works.

-<iframe width="420" height="315" src="https://www.youtube.com/embed/9yvzf_jWtaw"></iframe>

 ## Capabilities